kubernetes/community/contributors/design-proposals/multicluster/federation-lite.md

 this would not be ambiguous when Kubernetes is operating only in a single zone.
 But, when operating a cluster across multiple zones, `myvolume` is no longer sufficient to specify a volume uniquely.
-Worse, the fact that a volume happens to be unambigious at a particular time is no guarantee that it will continue to be unambigious in future, because a volume with the same name could subsequently be created in a second zone.
+Worse, the fact that a volume happens to be unambiguous at a particular time is no guarantee that it will continue to be unambiguous in future, because a volume with the same name could subsequently be created in a second zone.
 While perhaps unlikely in practice, we cannot automatically enable multi-AZ clusters for GCE users if this then causes volume mounts to stop working.